OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ### Older KeyStore Implementations

 Older Android versions don't include KeyStore, but they _do_ include the KeyStore interface from JCA (Java Cryptography Architecture).
 You can use KeyStores that implement this interface to ensure the secrecy and integrity of keys stored with KeyStore; BouncyCastle KeyStore (BKS) is recommended.
 All implementations are based on the fact that files are stored on the filesystem; all files are password-protected.
-To create one, you can use the `KeyStore.getInstance("BKS", "BC") method`, where "BKS" is the KeyStore name (BouncyCastle Keystore) and "BC" is the provider (BouncyCastle).
+To create one, use the `KeyStore.getInstance("BKS", "BC") method`, where "BKS" is the KeyStore name (BouncyCastle Keystore) and "BC" is the provider (BouncyCastle).
 You can also use SpongyCastle as a wrapper and initialize the KeyStore as follows: `KeyStore.getInstance("BKS", "SC")`.

 Be aware that not all KeyStores properly protect the keys stored in the KeyStore files.